What is natural language processing and how does it work?

 NLP combines traditional rule-based systems with more complex systems based on machine learning methods.
 It uses statistical methods capable of understanding and making sense of the meaning of the language in question.
 As they learn to perform tasks based on the training data they receive, they adjust and refine their methods as more data is processed.

-H4: Data processing techniques
+Data processing techniques

+Data processing is a method for translating data into useful information.
 Being one of the most widely used techniques in semantic processing, tokenization converts sequences of characters, words or paragraphs into inputs for the machine, segmenting large amounts of text in order to process it in a more efficient and meaningful way.

 You might be interested in: 7 fields in which organizations benefit from natural language processing software